 Formed in 1953 by fewer than a dozen members of the Evanston Unitarian Church, the North Shore Unitarian Church has grown to become a vibrant center for Unitarian Universalist worship, thought and activity.

 By 1956, we had a church school and a charter and had called the Reverend Russell Bletzer to serve as the first full time minister.
 Reverend Bletzer was our minister from 1956 until 1979.
 By 1965 a full time director of religious education was appointed, and now more than 200 children participate in an exciting program of spiritual learning and growth.

-Our current minister, the Reverend Gary Scott James, has served our church for nearly 20 years.
 The church has continued to grow.
 The congregation is now involved with a myriad of rich endeavors, including Music and Choral performances; an active Social Action network that serves the local community providing volunteers and resources for those in need; strong Covenant Groups; Book Clubs; Movie Nights; and, a host of other inspiring and meaningful activities.